programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 agent_letters.to_csv("agent_data.csv")
 ```

+Having exported the data we can then apply several approaches to test the hypotheses that we encoded in the model.
+The goal to systematically test - or validate - a model is to check if the model actually represents what it is supposed to.
+This can range from simple testing of your expectations versus the outputs, to analyzing the internal consistency of the model, over a detailed exploration of the possible parameters of your simulation (a so called parameter space), to a detailed calibration to available empirical data.[^cite]

+In our case, we should check if changing the model parameters leads to data that corresponds to our expectations, e.g., if we would use a different random distribution for the letter sending, we would expect to see a different distribution of received letters.

+Another option lies in the idea of Network Morphospaces[^cite], which is a type of parameter space analysis.
+For this approach we would run the model several times for every possible parameter set and record the resulting output.
+Parameters could, e.g., change the likelihood of sending a letter in each round, vary the range of finding neighbors, or change the importance of the similarity of letter content to what the receiver's mental state is in each round.
+Together with measures of the resulting output, e.g., fitting it to a distribution, or in the case of network output, its centralities, the parameter sets yield a fingerprint of each simulation run, which can be used to create an abstract embedding space.
+By including empirical data, in our case of historical networks, into such a space, one can observe which parameter sets bring the simulated outcome closer to the observed outcome.
+By adapting both the way how hypotheses are encoded in the model and what simulation parameters are chosen, one can bring the model outcome closer to empirical findings.

 > _Bonus question 4_:
 Try to plot the time series of received letters for a single agent. *Hint*: You can use the same way of accessing the dataframe, but on the level of the AgentID.
 Instead of using dataframe.hist(), use dataframe.plot().